-- (2) A provider who receives a subpoena for records as provided under subsection (1) of this section may not disclose the existence of the subpoena to the subscribers or customers whose records or information are requested or released under the subpoena. - (3) For the purposes of this section: - (a) "Electronic communication service" means any service that provides to users the ability to send or receive wire or electronic communications. - (b) "Provider" means a provider of electronic communicationservices or remote computing services. - (c) "Remote computing service" means the provision to the public of computer storage or processing services by means of an electronic communications system.
+(2) A provider who receives a subpoena for records as provided under subsection (1) of this section may not disclose the existence of the subpoena to the subscribers or customers whose records or information are requested or released under the subpoena.

+(a) "Electronic communication service" means any service that provides to users the ability to send or receive wire or electronic communications.

+(b) "Provider" means a provider of electronic communicationservices or remote computing services.

+(c) "Remote computing service" means the provision to the public of computer storage or processing services by means of an electronic communications system.
 [2017 c 114 § 2.]